Nearly Perfect Data Accuracy. Really.

 Backed by Academic Research

 Academic research has shown that corporate event revisions, such as delayed earnings releases or speaker changes at an investor conference, can affect a company's stock price.
-For example, a recent study from Northwestern "Volatility and the Timing of Earnings Announcements" finds that firms which announce in the pre-open have higher abnormal volatility following the announcement relative to firms that announce in the post-close.
+For example, a recent study from Northwestern "The Speed of the Market Reaction to Pre-Open versus Post-Close Announcements" finds that firms which announce in the pre-open have higher abnormal volatility following the announcement relative to firms that announce in the post-close.

 Wall Street Horizon's whitepaper "Exploring Corporate Events and Volatility: Considerations for Financial and Academic research" details how leveraging high quality data to understand patterns - such as repetitive and sporadic scheduling, time/day of week schedules and a confluence of events at same company or comparisons to peer companies - can benefit the financial community's investing strategies.